Performance Analysis for Wireless Localization with Random Sensor Network: Finite Homogeneous Poisson Model

-Theorem~\ref{convergence_thm} justifies the use of a homogeneous PPP for modelling the sensor network when the underlying sensor configuration is not ``too far'' from Poisson.
-From the perspective of the fusion center—which only observes the RSS and AOA measurements collected from the sensor nodes—the specific arrangement of sensors becomes immaterial: whether the nodes follow a PPP or another stationary isotropic point process satisfying the SRD condition~\eqref{equ: SRD}, their observable behavior is statistically indistinguishable in the noisy regime.
-Consequently, we focus our analysis on target localization using a homogeneous PPP sensor network in \(\mathbb{R}^d\).
+Theorem~\ref{convergence_thm} justifies the use of an HPPP for modelling the sensor network when the underlying sensor configuration is not ``too far'' from HPPP; see Assumption~\ref{assumption}.
+From the perspective of the fusion center—which only observes the RSS and AOA measurements collected from the sensor nodes—the specific arrangement of sensors becomes immaterial: whether the nodes follow an HPPP or another stationary isotropic PP satisfying the SRD condition~\eqref{equ: SRD}, their observable behaviour is statistically indistinguishable in the noisy regime.
+Consequently, we focus our analysis on target localization using an HPPP sensor network.
+We consider both the simple average estimator defined in \eqref{equ: targetEstimator_PPP} and the weighted average estimator defined in \eqref{equ: weighted_estimator}.

-In practice, localization algorithms typically rely only on sensors that are sufficiently close to the target, since sensors located far away produce signal measurements that are too weak or too noisy to be informative.
-Accordingly, we restrict attention to sensors lying inside the ball \(\BallD\) of radius \(\mathcal{R} > 0\) centered at the origin $\bf 0$ (i.e., at the target).
-This setup is referred to as the \emph{finite Poisson model}, which will be defined in greater detail later.